atberium/atberium/README.md

 - 👋 Hi, I’m Ivan Khramkov
-- 👀 I’m interested in web development
+- 👀 I’m interested in backend development and R&D
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently use Java as primary language

 <!---
 atberium/atberium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.